jromerooo2/jromerooo2/README.md

 - 👋 Hi, I’m @jromerooo2
 - 👀 I’m interested in Music, programming and learning new things!
-- 🌱 I’m currently learning c# .NET, and Laravel stack!
+- 🌱 I’m currently working on and learning new things about C#, .NET, Vue Js and Laravel!
 - 📫 How to reach me?, here's my e-mail: hellojuancho75@gmail.com

 <!---